The main functions of the Regional Youth Advisory Committee is to provide advice and recommendations to Council on:

 Tenure of committee

 The Regional Youth Advisory Committee is established for the term of the current elected Council, unless disbanded earlier by Council resolution.

-(Subject to any Council resolution to the contrary, if a Committee is appointed for a particular purpose or for a limited time, the Committee is abolished and appointment of Members to the Committee is terminated upon the fulfilment of that purpose or the expiration of that time.)
+(Subject to any Council resolution to the contrary, if a committee is appointed for a particular purpose or for a limited time, the committee is abolished and appointment of members to the committee is terminated upon the fulfillment of that purpose or the expiration of that time.)

 - Appointment will be made, on a biennial basis, after nominations have been invited in newspapers circulating in the area and on Council’s website, seeking expressions of interest from residents.

 - All members of the Regional Youth Advisory Committee may vote on business before the committee, except where the member has a conflict of interest.

 - If any member of the committee is absent from three consecutive meetings without having obtained leave of absence from the committee, the member's continued membership of that committee will be referred to the Chief Executive Officer for determination.